RespaceLabs/penx/README.md

 ## Introduction

-PenX is the the space for web3 creator, find 1000 true fans in PenX.
+PenX is the the space for web3 creators, find 1000 true fans in PenX.

 ## Development